VForWaTer/vforwater-portal/USERHELP.md

 # User Instructions

+## Log in

+For the login process your browser has to accept cookies.

 ## Access your Data

 You can filter data in the `Home` page, which can be accessed from the top bar.
 First you should restrict the datasets